jamieabooth/sphericalprobe/README.md

 ## Authors

-Code was developed by Simon Bettscheider and Jamie A. Booth.
+Simon Bettscheider and Jamie A. Booth

 ## Contact

-The corresponding author is Jamie Booth (jamie.booth (at) csun.edu).
+The corresponding author is Jamie Booth (jamie.booth at csun.edu).

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments

-...
+This model is based on that introduced by Noderer et al. (2007), Guidoni et al. (2010), and Bacca et al. (2016).